 - Armor impacts the effectiveness of Stealth (Plate armor is bad for stealthing!
 Duh!)

 There is definitely a lot of potential for expanding the Stealth system in the future.
 Yet Blair did make a comment when reviewing this story that I felt was important to share:

 We will see how much stealth capability we give out through disciplines, currently, wood elves get a limited Hide called Camouflage , and Guinecean’s get a racial burrow power.
 As we get the full stealth system in-game we will certainly look at adding powers and skills that interact with it and add new gameplay features.
 We are waiting to see how the base gameplay works with lots of players using it.

 Clearly a practical approach we can see mirrored across the Crowfall spectrum.

 Let’s hope as Assassin comes online in the near future that we get answers to some of the mysteries still surrounding Stealth!
 It certainly has been a long time in coming.
 As our site name might hint to readers, we have a vested interest in this topic.
 Stay tuned for more!

 Source: Q&A Live Stream from 7-11-17

-Check out the 55 minute mark (Only Youtube lets you link to a specific segment) for Blair’s description of Stealth.
+Check out the video (directly linked to correct timestamp) for Blair’s description of Stealth.